RedDeadLife/loot/README.md

 and A HUGE thanks to Poke for helping me out!

 Changes
-	fixed typo in addXP, now gives XP per loot
+	Fixed typo in addXP, now gives XP per loot started support for skinning animals
+	started support for picking up small "Critter" like carcuss started Support for Collectables

- TODO
+Things TODO
+	correctly delete PEDs after picking them up change harvested Peds to the skinned models of them

-Add a Item Loot table so you can loot random things from the npc's
+finish Item Loot table so you can loot random things from the npc's finish Animal cfg for all the animals finish Critter cfg for the small game animals finish Collectable cfg for all the Collectables

-	common items such as bullets
-	Semi uncommon items like Tonics
-	Rare could be Gold or Some type of Collectable like in RDO? started the hook for item loot.